Share this publication

 The Salvador Carnival is a more spontaneous street party celebration.
 Salvador de Bahia Carnival encourages everyone to join in the fun which is done by participating in a street party of after parties called camarotes.

 They say in Rio that you observe the parade, but in Salvador you are part of the parade!
 So, if the Samba parades of Rio Carnival are not really your thing and you are after a wilder carnival celebration then why not head to Salvador and join the world’s biggest street party.

 Blocos – Brazilian Street Parties

 What is a Bloco?
-The blocos in Salvador is a group that one can choose to join to parade with through the streets of Salvador.
+The blocos in Salvador is a group that one can choose to join to parade through the streets of Salvador.
 Blocos in Salvador are different to Rio de Janeiro because the best blocos in Salvador have an entry fee and in Rio blocos are free.

 When you join a blocos in Salvador you can follow a particular band while it parades through Salvador for the four hours it takes a carnival bloco to run the carnival circuit.
 Joining a bloco at the Salvador Carnival is a great place to meet new friends, dance and have some fun.

 What are the best Salvador blocos to attend?